 At the hearing, a Hearing Officer hears the case and decides whether the dog should be declared dangerous or not.
 You may be called as a witness.
 If so, you should dress well, arrive on time and cooperate with the Court in giving your testimony.

 If the Hearing Officer decided that the dog is a dangerous dog and has attacked a person causing serious injury or death, he may order the dog be put down.
-If the dog is determined dangerous but not ordered euthanized, the owners will be ordered to comply with the conditions of Health and Safety Code for ownership of a dangerous dog.
+If the dog is determined dangerous but not ordered euthanized, the owners will be ordered to comply with the conditions of the Health and Safety Code for ownership of a dangerous dog.
 Those conditions include:

-- that the dog be kept in a secure enclosure that has a floor, a roof and four walls as well as a lock that keeps the dog in and the public out
+- that the dog be kept in a secure enclosure that has a floor, a roof, and four walls as well as a lock that keeps the dog in and the public out

 - dangerous dog warning signs on the enclosure